spencer-shadley/completed-class/14-full-stack/1-tuesday-intro-sequelize/preclass-drill/drill.md

 # Pre-class Drill

-Determine if a collection of any number of inputs are all anagrams of one another
+Determine if a collection of any number of inputs contain a given sub-word

 ---

 Input

-`car`, `arc`
+sub-word: `car`

+inputs: `racecar`

 Output